 - Unsteadiness on your feet

 - Pain that worsens with rotation of the hip or bending

 - Physical exam: Your doctor will perform a careful physical examination.
-The doctor will check to see how well you can move and any pain you are feeling during movement.
+The doctor will check to see how well you can move and for any pain you feel during movement.

 - X-rays: X-rays can identify problems with the hip bones including FAI, as well as conditions that can contribute to a labral tear, such as osteoarthritis.